 Scheduling quirks matter in the National Football League: a midweek round, a long trip or a cup replay can leave a team flat, and tired legs show up in second-half goals and late collapses more than in the headline odds.

 Every National Football League fixture on this page carries a prediction and a link to its own match page, where the selection sits alongside the live score.
-Picks are spread across markets, so you are never funnelled into a single way of backing a game.
+Picks are spread across markets, so you are never funnelled into a single way of reading a game.

 Squad rotation is worth tracking in the National Football League.
 Cup ties, congested weeks and dead rubbers all tempt managers to rest players, and a weakened line-up can quietly undo a selection that looked solid on form.